Jak Crawford: Karting

-Carlton Jakston Crawford was born in Charlotte, North Carolina on 2 May 2005, and started his karting career in 2011 after he moved to the Houston, Texas area.
+Crawford was born in Charlotte, North Carolina on 2 May 2005, and started his karting career in 2011 after he moved to the Houston, Texas area.
 He competed in multiple championships, predominantly in North America, winning the Challenge of the Americas – Junior Rotax Series among others.
-In Crawford's first overseas karting race in 2014 at the Rok Cup International Championship, while only 9 years old, he finished second.
-Other international karting competition was mostly sporadic but generally successful.
+In Crawford's first overseas karting race in 2014 at the Rok Cup International Championship, while only nine years old, he finished second.
+Other international karting competitions were mostly sporadic but generally successful.
+Crawford achieved more glory in the later part of his karting career, included a win during the 2016 Florida Winter Tour, and further triumphs in the 2017 SKUSA SuperNationals and the Challenge of the Americas.